mchmarny/s3cme/README.md

 When completed, Terraform will output the configuration values.

-Update `conf` job in `.github/workflows/on-tag.yaml` file to the values output by Terraform:
+Update `env` portion of the `conf` job in `.github/workflows/on-tag.yaml` file to the values output by Terraform:

    * `IMG_NAME`
    * `KMS_KEY`